Wealden District Council

 The Government published an open consultation named the ‘Technical Consultation on the Infrastructure Levy’ that covers the proposed reforms to the existing system of developer contributions – Section 106 planning obligations and the Community Infrastructure Levy – in England.
 This consultation will inform the design of the Levy and of regulations that will set out its operation in detail.
 A further consultation on the drafting of those regulations will be published in due course.

-The Government has also recently published a consultation document named ‘Changes to the Current Planning System’ that covers a package of proposals to reform the planning system, including plan-making, development management and development contributions.
+The Government published a consultation document named ‘Changes to the Current Planning System’ that covers a package of proposals to reform the planning system, including plan-making, development management and development contributions.